staking4all/Avail-Monitoring/README.md

 ![image](https://user-images.githubusercontent.com/61656547/211863151-59fa227f-a9d8-4835-b16d-83f8e6f2b628.png)

 You will need to setup the datasource as shown below.
 You only need to populate http://localhost:9090 in the URL field.
-Do a save and test, ensure the test is green.
+Do a save and test, ensure the test is successful (green).

 ![image](https://user-images.githubusercontent.com/61656547/211848471-bd36c6d7-6f64-4a09-89f0-e90c767e63ab.png)

-Using the import you can import the Avail Dashbaord in this repo
+Using the import function you can import the Avail Dashbaord available in this repo

 ![image](https://user-images.githubusercontent.com/61656547/211849069-7941363c-e0e9-48ad-9a5b-852f5c5f33cc.png)